ARTICLES

 Photo: Rory Gardiner

-6. Moenda House in Brazil by Felipe Rodrigues
+6. Moenda House by Felipe Rodrigues in Brazil

 Felipe Rodrigues, a Brazilian architect, designed this split-level mansion in southeastern Brazil, which enjoys uninterrupted views of the Mantiqueria mountains.
 The open-plan communal living rooms are located on the bottom floor of the house.
 The open-plan kitchen, living room, and dining room are surrounded by a cantilevered wrap-around balcony covered in grey tiles that match the rest of the building.